 Origins and evolution of money

-Humans enjoy collecting or making, displaying, storing and trading collectibles because of genetically evolved instincts.
+Humans enjoy collecting or making, displaying, storing and trading rare collectibles items because of genetically evolved instincts.

-Thanks to this hobby, the H. Sapiens unconsciously created a proto-money that provided him the ability to store and transfer wealth, which enabled:
+Thanks to his hobby, the H. Sapiens unconsciously created a proto-money that provided him the ability to store and transfer wealth, which enabled:

 This proto-money meant a first step towards civilization and a social coordination advantage that made H. Sapiens to prevail.